iTrapSmart/Plant-Ai---IT254/README.md

 -LiquidCrystal Library (for LCD)
 -Python for code

 This project will be using the Arduino to measure soil temperature and moisture in soil to give us the perfect enviroment for the plant.
 To measure the soil temp a DHT11 sensor will be used and inserted into the soil.
-For the moisture level a Soil Moisture Sensor will be used.
+This project will also use a local AI to take the type of flower and moisture level to give ideas on how to improve the enivroment to make the flower flourish.
 The main goal for this project is to give the plant a perfect enviroment to flourish in giving the best moisture and temp for the soil.

 https://youtu.be/9XiLo5VAdrc?si=OWSy0TOYUX4fJUuE